 Work to ensure that confidentiality and diversity are an integral part of your management system.
 Clear communications on how to protect privacy and confidentiality will also help strengthen employees' willingness to actively engage and participate.
-This is a crucial element of a well-functioning PHSMS, and you will find it referred to at various points throughout this handbook.
-Always ensure you are adhering to all applicable privacy laws and regulations.
-(A summary of the Canadian privacy legislation can be found at priv.gc.ca) The National Standard of Canada has specific mandatory requirements for these elements as follows:
+This is a crucial element of a well-functioning PHSMS,

+The National Standard of Canada has specific mandatory requirements for these elements as follows: